brsloan/warewoolf/README.md

 The reason for doing this rather than one (more convenient) file is speed.
 This way, WareWoolf does not hold your entire (perhaps very long) novel in memory, but only one chapter at a time--the chapter you are viewing.

 Please note that the pup files must be kept either in a subdirectory or the same directory as the project file.
 If you move them, WareWoolf will prompt you to show the new location at load.

+## Status

+2022-07-09: WareWoolf is currently in the alpha stage, which is to say I'm using it myself and ironing out the bugs I come across.
+I hope to do a beta release soon.